Vygotsky’s Sociocultural Theory

 Vygotsky believed that thinking has social origins and that cognitive development cannot be understood without looking at the social context.
 He proposed that social interaction plays a critical role in the process of cognitive development.
 This is especially true for the development of higher order thinking skills.
 Social activity between a parent and a child or a teacher and a learner lays a foundation for how and what the child will think and do in other situations (Driscoll, 2000).

 The second important notion is related to the role of language in the learning process.
 Vygotsky thought that social structures determine people’s working conditions and social interactions, which in turn shape their thinking, beliefs, attitudes, and perception of reality (Miller 2011).
-Further, human action is brought about by tools and signs, or semiotics (language, systems of counting, conventional signs, works of art, etc.).
+Further, human action is brought about by tools and signs, or semiotics.
 Vygotsky suggested that through the use of these tools, knowledge is facilitated such that people’s social and individual thought processes are developed.
 This means that children and learners do not need to reinvent already existing tools in order to be able to use them.

 Probably the most widely adopted concept related to sociocultural theory is the concept of the Zone of Proximal Development (ZPD).
 It is learning zone between things that are simple enough for the learner to do on their own and the things that are far out of reach of the learner (Vygotsky, 1978).
 It is where a student learns through doing or seeing.
 Vygotsky strongly believed that learning should be matched with a child’s ZPD.
 A knowledgeable other is used to guide learners in improving their ZPD.